-All students enrolled at Hawkeye may receive from the Enrollment Management Department a copy of their transcript upon request.
+All students enrolled at Hawkeye may receive from the Student Registration/Records Department a copy of their transcript upon request.
 The documents are kept in perpetuity by Hawkeye.
-Official transcripts bear the signature of the Director of Student Records and Registration, the seal of the College and the date of signature.
+Official transcripts bear the signature of the Director of Registration and Student Records, the seal of the College and the date of signature.
 When transcripts are issued to a student, the document is stamped in red with "Issued to Student".
 Official transcripts are normally required by other educational institutions and may be mailed to that educational institution by Hawkeye.
 Requests will be honored in the order of request.
+Picture ID required for students to pick-up transcripts.